 Parking is available at Henderson Hall (honesty box for donations)

-Much of this trail is on established footpaths such as the canal towpath and trim trail around the village playing fields;
+Much of the trail is on easy footpaths such as the canal towpath and tram trail around the village playing fields

-No dogs (except guide dogs) on the playing fields - an alternative route is shown;
+Dogs are not permitted (except guide dogs) on the playing fields - an alternative route is shown below

-Around one third of the trail is on a permissive path through Gilestone Farm - please follow the countryside code and be mindful of other users;
+Around one third of the trail is on a permissive path through Gilestone Farm.

-Be respectful of the Maesmawr Close and Farm neighbourhood and cautious of traffic when crossing the lane and along Station Road (no pavement).
+Be respectful of the neighbourhood and cautious of traffic when crossing the lane and along Station Road